Hiya, I’m Nia – Your professional witchy ray of sunshine… sort of.

 While mental health problems don’t just magically go away overnight and I do still have bad days (sometimes weeks), they’re few and far between and I know how to cope with them.

-If I’m feel especially down, I know I need to turn to my self-care and shadow work planners.
+If I’m feel especially down, I know I need to turn to my self-care, journaling, and shadow work.

 I now write a blog dedicated to helping other people to do the same.

-I write blogs about the different types of self-care, as well as self-care ideas; provide journal prompts for those looking to start journaling; and create affirmations for people to repeat in order to boost their mood and mindset.
+I write blogs about journaling.
+I provide journal prompts for those looking to start journaling; and create affirmations for people to repeat in order to boost their mood and mindset.

 To get started, simply click on the category you’re looking for on the top menu bar :).